Search

 • Use or light an open fire or charcoal kiln

 You will require a licence to operate sawmills and to cut/or extract timber or forest produce.
-If you cut local timber for commercial use whether from government lands, or your own property, you will need a sawmill licence.
-Also, if you are in the business of trading and storing local timber, you will require a sawmill licence.
+If you cut local timber for commercial use, whether from government lands or your own property, you will need a sawmill licence.
+Additionally, if you are in the business of trading and storing local timber, you will require a sawmill licence.

-A non-refundable application fee of $250 must be paid upon submission of applications for the respective licences and or permits.
-The licencing fee for a sawmill licence is $15,000.
+A non-refundable application fee of $250 must be paid upon submission of applications for the respective licences and/or permits.
+The licensing fee for a sawmill licence is $15,000.
 The cost of a licence to cut/or extract timber is calculated based on the stumpage rate, which is assessed based on the timber species available.

-• Drive, transport or use in any place a sawmill of any type or make
+• Drive, transport, or use any sawmill of any type or make

 • Trade in locally produced lumber